Victoria Lynn has a passion for cooking and saving money. This recipe combines both!

 Crock-Pot Cabbage and Hot Dogs

 I love the taste of cooked cabbage, and the kid in me still loves hot dogs.
 Bringing the two of these items together in a slow cooker, cooked over several hours, meshes two great foods and flavors.
-This recipe requires few—or no—spices, as the ingredients mix in the cooker to bring their own delicious flavor to this recipe.
+This recipe requires few—or no—spices, as the ingredients mix in the cooker to bring their own delicious flavor to this dish.

 What do you think about this recipe?